What are the Best Suburbs to Invest in Brisbane?

 South Brisbane

 South Brisbane is the highest estimated growth area in Inner Brisbane, with 18% of the region’s growth expected here (an added 1,120 residents).
+It is also listed by Metropole as one of the ten best suburbs in Brisbane for families.

 Newstead-Bowen Hills